 All events are free and open to the public.
-For more information, go to loyola.edu/join-us/humanities-symposium or contact Katherine Stern Brennan at email@example.com.
+For more information, visit the Humanities Symposium website or contact Katherine Stern Brennan at email@example.com.

 This year’s texts include Mary Borden’s poetic descriptions of her work as a nurse behind the front lines, as well as a selection of poetry written by American, Canadian, and British soldiers.
 Loyola faculty are encouraged to bring their students to McManus Theatre March 15-16 for an interdisciplinary discussion of the text.